svalio/atlassian-connect-express-encryption/README.md

 ## Getting Help or Support

 The `feebs` tools are currently experimental.
 With that said, feel free to [report issues](https://bitbucket.org/atlassian/node-feebs/issues?status=new&status=open).
-If you want to learn more about Atlassian's Plugins 3 framework, you can visit <https://developers.atlassian.com>.
+If you want to learn more about Atlassian Connect, you can visit <https://developers.atlassian.com>.

 ## Contributing